MaSe69/dssb/index.md

 ## Finally

-If this all here is too long to read and seems to be too complex, be reminded that somebody said:
+If this all here is too long to read and seems to be too complex, remember that somebody said:

 >
     "You don't need to know all solutions.
 Just one that works for you."